joseOlivares/kioskmonitor/README.md

 password: test
 This web app is built on: NodeJS, SocketIO, handlebars, and other cool stuffs!

 -------------------------------------------------
   CLIENT AGENT
   Download the client agent, file client_Kiosk_monitor_demo.rar Uncompress it and follow the instructions inside file reademe.txt

   Note.
 The client agent runs only on Windows OS using Internet Explorer 6+.
-You have to allorw browser to run AcgtiveX Objects to see the client agent connected on the server URL https://hardware-mon.herokuapp.com/
+You have to allow  the browser to run AcgtiveX Objects to see the client agent connected on the server URL https://hardware-mon.herokuapp.com/

 -------------------------------------------------

 Check my profile:
 https://www.linkedin.com/in/jolivaress